ModUDuke/courses-conclusion-and-review/chapter4.md

 description: 'If you want to go through these topics in more detail, take our free Causal Inference with R - Regression course here on DataCamp.'
 ---

-## Basic Elements of a Regression Table
+## The Basic Elements of a Regression Table

 ```yaml
 type: VideoExercise